Nickrosendo/nexjs14-ts-dev-setup-template/README.md

     dev: Start the development server.
     build: Build the application for production.
+    test:all: Run all tests (unit and e2e). test:e2e: Run e2e tests with playwright.
     test: Run unit tests.
+    test:coverage: Run unit tests showing their coverage.
     start: Start the production server.
     lint: Lint TypeScript files.
     lint:fix: Lint TypeScript files and attempt to fix linting errors.
     format: Format TypeScript files using Prettier.
+    format-check: Check TypeScript files using Prettier.
+    standardize:  Run lint validations and formatting using Prettier.

 Feel free to customize this structure based on your project's needs.